 723-8-6.3.2 GPR Exhibit No. 2 Description of Actual Market Prices.
 This exhibit shall provide, in a format comparable to the information provided pursuant to Rule 5.3.2, actual Index Prices, short-term fixed prices (one-year, or other appropriate term), and other relevant pricing options for each specific receipt point area, as applicable to the portfolio management plan described in rules 5.3.3 and 6.3.3

 723-8-6.3.3 GPR Exhibit No. 3 - Actual Portfolio Purchases.
 This exhibit shall provide, in a format comparable to the information provided pursuant to Rule 5.3.3, a comparison of the utility’s portfolio management plan and the results actually achieved through the implementation of this plan or modification thereto, in order to demonstrate the prudence of actual portfolio purchases, in accordance with the standard of review specified in Rule 8.
+This exhibit shall include a detailed itemization of gas price volatility risk management costs, if applicable.

 723-8-6.3.4 GPR Exhibit No. 4 - Actual Upstream Service Costs.
 This exhibit shall provide, in a format comparable to the information provided pursuant to Rule 5.3.4, the following information for each month of the Gas Purchase Year: 1) an itemized list of the Upstream Services the utility actually purchased in order to meet sales gas and gas transportation demand; 2) an itemized listing of the specific costs the utility incurred to purchase Upstream Services; 3) actual Peak Day demand experienced by the utility during the Gas Purchase Year; 4) an itemized list of capacity release volumes and revenues; and 5) an explanation of, and justification for, any material deviations from the Upstream Services forecasted to be purchased by the utility in its GPP pursuant to the requirements of Rule 5.3.4.